-Traffic changes Harris Street - minor changes to facilitate access for con Station Street - temporary closure from the Station Plaz west.
-Local traffic access to be provided one-way westb Street and southbound to Phillip Street via the eastern b Phillip Street - minor changes to allow exit for construct Lethbridge Street - possible temporary use by construct Queen Street, West Lane, Nariel Street, Carinya Avenu and gutter, line marking and street furniture to allow for Temporary disrupted access to kiss-and-ride on Queen St and Forrester Road to the north Public transport changes Bus services Temporary relocation of existing bus interchange and Nariel Street with option of temporary relocations to S to further consultation Temporary interchange at Nariel Street would be deco precinct works, with new kiss-and-ride and point-to-p of Nariel Street Train services Temporary rail replacement services on the T1 Wester are required Track closures would generally be scheduled over wee services for rail customers Pedestrian and cyclist changes Harris Street - temporary disruption of footpath to allow Pedestrian access would be maintained through local tra Station Street - temporary closure to pedestrians durin St Marys Station via Queen Street.
-Pedestrian access to would be maintained through local traffic controls Street parking changes The multi-deck commuter car park on Harris Street is pr of two levels (subject to separate approval).
-This work is closure of the Station Street car park and the commuter on-street parking around the construction area will be a parking locations around the St Marys precinct to mana Temporary removal of on-street car parking:• Lethbridge Street - 16 spaces• West• Nariel Street - around 17 spaces• Belan• Carinya Avenue - around 6 spaces• Philli Permanent changes:
+Traffic changes

+Harris Street - minor changes to facilitate access for construction vehicles

+Station Street - temporary closure from the Station Plaza site in the east and East Lane in the west.
+Local traffic access to be provided one-way westbound from Lethbridge Street along Station Street and southbound to Phillip Street via the eastern boundary of the Station Plaza site

+Phillip Street - minor changes to allow exit for construction vehicles opposite Blair Avenue.

+Lethbridge Street - possible temporary use by construction vehicles

+Queen Street, West Lane, Nariel Street, Carinya Avenue and Belar Street - adjustments to kerb and gutter, line marking and street furniture to allow for temporary relocation of bus services Temporary disrupted access to kiss-and-ride on Queen Street south of St Marys Station and Forrester Road to the north

+Public transport changes

+Bus services

+- Temporary relocation of existing bus interchange and layover at Station Street to Nariel Street with option of temporary relocations to Station Street/East Lane, subject to further consultation - Temporary interchange at Nariel Street would be decommissioned following completion of the precinct works, with new kiss-and-ride and point-to-point facilities located on the northern side of Nariel Street

+Train services

+- Temporary rail replacement services on the T1 Western Line when track possessions are required - Track closures would generally be scheduled over weekends and at night, with replacement bus services for rail customers

+Pedestrian and cyclist changes

+Harris Street - temporary disruption of footpath to allow vehicles into construction site.
+Pedestrian access would be maintained through local traffic controls.

+Station Street - temporary closure to pedestrians during construction, with access to St Marys Station via Queen Street.
+Pedestrian access to residential properties on Station Street would be maintained through local traffic controls

+Street parking changes

+The multi-deck commuter car park on Harris Street is proposed to be extended with the addition of two levels (subject to separate approval).
+This work is expected to be completed prior to closure of the Station Street car park and the commuter car park on Harris Street.
+While some on-street parking around the construction area will be affected, there is capacity at existing parking locations around the St Marys precinct to manage this.

+Temporary removal of on-street car parking:

+- Lethbridge Street 16 spaces - Nariel Street around 17 spaces

+• Carinya Avenue - around 6 spaces

+- West Lane around 18 spaces

+- Belar Street around 30 spaces

+- Phillip Street around 27 spaces

+Permanent changes: